fousseyni-berthe/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched for any file that had the string "tor" in it and discovered what looks like the user "employee" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop, and the creation of a file called `tor-shopping-list.txt` on the desktop at `2024-11-08T22:27:19.7259964Z`.
-These events began at `2024-11-08T22:14:48.6065231Z`.
+Searched for files containing the string “tor” on device fouss-threathun for user “employee” starting at 2026-05-02 6:08:29 PM EDT.
+Findings show Tor-related file activity, including the creation of “tor-shopping-list.txt” on the desktop at 6:13:30 PM EDT, indicating potential user interaction with Tor-related content.

 **Query used to locate events:**